Muhammad-Shiraz/Muhammad-innovaxel-Shiraz/README.md

 # 🔗 URL Shortener API – Django + MySQL

-This is a take-home assignment for Innovaxel's ASE – Python Specialist position.
+This is a take-home assignment for Innovaxel's.
 It is a fully functional RESTful API to shorten long URLs, store them in a MySQL database, and provide redirect and analytics support.

 ---